developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/DOMinjection/index.md

 ---
 ## Overview

-Enterprise Browser 1.3 and higher can perform DOM Injection, which is the ability insert CSS, JavaScript and meta tags into the DOM without modifying the underlying application.
+Apps made with Enterprise Browser 1.3 and higher are able to perform DOM Injection, the ability insert CSS, JavaScript and/or meta tags into the DOM without modifying the underlying application.
 This permits features, capabilities and even the look of one or more server-based Enterprise Browser app pages to be modified at runtime using DOM elements stored in a text file on the device.

-DOM injection is enabled by default in EB 1.3 and higher apps, and is **activated by  the &lt;CustomDOMElements&gt; in the &lt;Application&gt; section** of the app's `Config.xml` file.
-This new tag will contain a fully qualified path to the device-resident file that you create, which stores the DOM element(s) to be injected and the names of the pages to receive injections whenever displayed. **Injected CSS and JavaScript can be local, server-based or in any combination thereof**.
+DOM injection is enabled by default in EB 1.3 and higher apps, and is **activated by  the &lt;CustomDOMElements&gt; tag in the &lt;Application&gt; section** of the app's `Config.xml` file.
+This tag will contain a fully qualified path to the device-resident "tags" file that must be created.
+It contains the DOM element(s) to be injected and the names of the pages to receive injections whenever they're displayed. **Injected CSS and JavaScript can be local, server-based or in combination**.
+Meta tags must be specified and fully contained within the tags file.

 * **DOM injection device support**:
 	* **Android with stock webkit**